silverxd/py-algkursus-exercises/README.md

 # py-algkursus-exercises
-Koidula Gümnaasiumi Pythoni algkursuse ülesannete lahendused
+Koidula Gümnaasiumi Pythoni kursuse ülesannete lahendused

-warning: this entire repo is powered by spaghetti code written by someone with next to no prior programming experience
+warning: I started learning Python using this course, so this entire repo is full of rather awful spaghetti code